Sammy Going South: Development

+of £57,750 each.
+Bryanston Seven Arts intended to make three films: Sammy Going South, The World of Sammy Lee and Tom Jones.
+It wound up only making the first two.

+Casting

 Fergus McClelland was an eleven years old pupil at Holland Park Comprehensive School in London in March 1962 when he was chosen from hundreds of other boys to play Sammy.
 According to the actor Donald Sinden, (who had worked for the film's executive producer Sir Michael Balcon at Ealing Studios when he made The Cruel Sea) his youngest son, Marc Sinden, then aged eight, was originally offered the part of Sammy, but he turned the offer down on his son's behalf as "only a handful of child actors ever make it as adult actors and if Marc wants to be an actor, he should wait until he is old enough to make the decision himself."

 Alexander Mackendrick thought that Fergus was perfect for the role.
 "He was a lean, hard, little boy.
 Tough as old nails...a really strong character", said Mackendrick.
 "He had the hunted look of an abused child, which in some ways he was.
 He came from a disturbed home; his parents were getting divorced and there were problems.
 So he was the perfect casting.
 But when he went out to Africa, he started having the time of his life.
 The unit adored him and, to my dismay, started to feed him...he put on weight and there was no way I could stop it.
 So, instead of this hunted and abused child, who’s supposed to be starving and neurotic, you had a sturdy, stocky, well fed little character.
 A good actor, but the physique betrayed itself."
 In an interview on the DVD release of the film McClelland believed he won the role when he was seen insisting on combing his own hair that the casting director thought was self-reliance in character with Sammy.